 When I’ve been dog tired, I could nap on a log or sleep on the ground, but ultimately, backpacking is just a far better experience when you can sleep comfortably and get a good night’s rest.
 For that, the new ultralight inflatable sleeping pads are just awesome.
 Most of the suitably large ones weigh around 1 pound but offer 2.5-to-4 inches of inflatable cushion.
 Old-school sleeping pads would typically weigh more than 2 pounds and roll up into large round bundles.
 Today’s new sleeping pads pack down to the size of a water bottle, which not only saves you some weight but lets you pack up a tighter backpack, which in turn, is easier to carry.

 Your best buy option is a Klymit Static V2 for around $60 (read our review here), and the Therm-a-Rest NeoAir Trekker is an all-around great buy as well, given its weight and 3.0 R-value insulation.
 There are other excellent mattresses, of course.
-Read “How to Choose an Ultralight Backpacking Sleeping Pad” to learn more.
+Read “10 Best Sleeping Pads” to learn more.

 3. Choose the Right Backpacking Clothes

-A lot of newbie backpackers either make the mistake of packing the wrong clothes or too much clothing.
+A lot of newbie backpackers make the mistake of packing the wrong clothes or too much clothing.
 Some of your choices will depend on your own personal level of hygiene comfort and how you tend to sweat.
 For instance, I’m not a fan of synthetic shirts on my bare skin, so my choices come back to cotton t-shirts (which are cheap but suck up sweat) or merino wool (which is awesome, fights funk, and controls temperatures but costs more).
-So I choose to take one clean but lightweight cotton t-shirt for every day that I’m on the trail.
+So I often choose to take one clean but lightweight cotton t-shirt for every day that I’m on the trail.
 If I’m out four days, that means four cotton t-shirts — but I could probably have a great experience with just one or two merino wool shirts and easily save 8 ounces.

 The point is, knowing something about yourself will help you make these choices.
 Similarly, cotton or polyester socks are going to get funky fast.
 I usually pack a clean pair of thin merino wool ankle-height liner socks and one thick pair of wool socks (the L.L.Bean Cresta merino wool socks are hard to beat, free shipping, too).
 Each day I get a fresh merino wool liner sock next to my skin, and the heavier sock goes over the top.
 This system works for me, partially because I have a narrow foot and have a hard time finding boots that fit, even with special insoles, so the socks add volume even in narrow boots.
 Like I said, everyone is different, so you’ll have to do some thinking here, but you can shed a lot of clothing weight if you want to.
-For instance, many backpackers get away with just a pair or two of merino wool socks.
+For instance, many backpackers get away with just a pair or two of merino wool socks per trip.
 Tip: hang your wool socks on a bush to dry in camp or somewhere under your tent so they can air out and be ready for morning.

 So, you have choices, but where are the big wins with clothing?
 For starters, leave the jeans at home.
 Jeans are just too heavy, and because they are made of cotton, they’re worthless, if not dangerous, if you get them wet in cold weather.
 Instead, choose a pair of polar fleece pants or a lightweight nylon exercise pant.
-You can spend a bit more and buy a pair of hiking pants that convert into hiking shorts by zipping off the pant legs.
+You can also spend a bit more and buy a pair of hiking pants that convert into hiking shorts by zipping off the pant legs.
 They work great but can look a little odd when you’re in town.
 (If you want a super comfortable hiking/outdoor pant that is versatile for everyday wear, too, check out the mens outdoor pants lineup at KUHL — we’re big fans because of the articulated knees and gusseted crotches that give you great freedom of movement.
 Just choose a lightweight synthetic pair.)

 What about sweaters and jackets?
 If you’ve got a heavy cotton hoodie that you love, leave it behind.
 First, it’s way too heavy for backpacking.
 Second, it’s cotton, which means if it gets wet, it’s worthless against the cold.
 Instead, choose a lighter polar fleece shirt or lightweight polar fleece jacket.
 The weight-to-warmth ratio is fantastic, plus polar fleece — while not waterproof — sheds water and dries easily.